Watch to learn more about VYNDAMAX

 The 6-Minute Walk Test (6MWT) is a test to measure heart function and exercise capacity.
 At the end of the 30-month clinical trial, people who took VYNDAMAX were able to walk 83 yards (76 meters) more on average in the 6MWT than people who did not take VYNDAMAX (placebo group).

-People who took VYNDAMAX (tafamidis) were able to walk 83 yards more in six minutes than people who did not.
-See Safety Info
+Illustration depicting the 6 minute walk test, at the end of the clinical trial, people who took VYNDAMAX (tafamidis) were able to walk 83 yards more on average than people who took placebo.
+See safety info.

 Patients in the VYNDAMAX and placebo groups had worse 6-minute walking distance than at the start of the study.